Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Experiments

 \subsection{Adapter Arithmetic}

-To overcome the limitations of context window sizes and efficiently handle extensive demonstration sets in ICL, we employ \textit{adapter arithmetic} within \sticl. \sticl achieves this by fine-tuning separate adapters for each demonstration subset, with each adapter encoding the latent shift corresponding to its subset.
-These adapters are then merged by summing their parameters \citep{chitale-etal-2023-task}, resulting in a single adapter that integrates knowledge from all subsets.
-Partitioning demonstrations into smaller subsets allows for better use of long contexts and effectively extending them without exceeding window limits or altering the base LLM architecture.
-Additionally, distributing the prompt across multiple adapters optimizes GPU utilization, fitting the entire prompt on a single GPU during inference and reducing memory constraints.
+To overcome the limitations of context window sizes and efficiently handle extensive demonstration sets in ICL, we employ \textit{adapter arithmetic} within \methodname.
+This is achieved by fine-tuning separate adapters for each demonstration subset, with each adapter encoding the latent shift corresponding to its subset.
+Following the approach of \citet{chitale-etal-2023-task}, these adapters are merged by summing their parameters, producing a single adapter that integrates knowledge from all subsets.
+Partitioning demonstrations into smaller subsets enables more effective use of the available context window, allowing models to incorporate more demonstrations without exceeding length limits or modifying the base LLM architecture.
+Additionally, distributing the prompt across multiple adapters improves GPU utilization by fitting it on a single GPU and reducing memory overhead during inference.

-Table \ref{tab:adapters} shows the ID generalization scores of ICV, Batch-ICL, and \sticl in fusing knowledge from multiple demonstration subsets, specifically using $2$, $4$, and $8$ subsets of $16$ demonstrations each. \sticl-S consistently outperforms baseline methods, demonstrating its ability to fuse knowledge from different subsets.
-This success parallels broader trends in knowledge fusion within LLMs \cite{wan-etal-2024-knowledge}.
+Table \ref{tab:adapters} shows the ID generalization scores of ICV, Batch-ICL, and \methodname in fusing knowledge from multiple demonstration subsets, specifically using $2$, $4$, and $8$ subsets of $16$ demonstrations each. \wildas{} consistently outperforms baseline methods, highlighting its effectiveness in knowledge fusion across subsets \citep{wan-etal-2024-knowledge}.
 Moreover, this form of adapter arithmetic aligns with recent advances in task arithmetic, where merging task-specific parameters promotes generalization across multiple tasks \citep{ilharco-etal-2023-editing, ortiz-jimenez-etal-2023-task}.
 In our case, \textit{this approach effectively improves generalization and stability when fusing demonstration subsets within the same task.}